 Therefore, despite your credit score not being so attractive, you might still have a chance to get approved for the travel card.

 3. Too Many Card Accounts

 This means that, even with an ideal credit score, Chase will decline your Chase Sapphire Reserve application.
-And, this rule cannot be overridden manually, as it’s hardcoded into the bank’s system.
-As long as you exceed the set limit, it automatically rejects the application.
+This rule cannot be overridden manually, as it’s hardcoded into the bank’s system.
+If you exceed the set limit, it automatically rejects the application.

 After you receive a sign-up bonus, you must wait for at least 48 months before getting another.

-If you are below 18 years, your application will certainly not go through.
+If you are below 18 years old, your application will certainly not go through.
 A state like Alabama has an even higher age limit of 19 years, while Puerto Rico requires you to be over 21.

-Therefore, if you haven’t attained the legal adult age in your state, there is no need to apply for this chase travel card.
+Therefore, if you haven’t attained the legal adult age in your state, applying for this Chase travel card is unnecessary.
 Rejection will be imminent!

 5. Annual Income

-For you to qualify for such a high minimum credit limit, your annual income must also be in the upper-income bracket.
-For instance, studies show that those who get approved for this travel credit card earn around $117,438 annually.
+Your annual income must also be in the upper-income bracket to qualify for such a high minimum credit limit.
+For instance, studies show that those approved for this travel credit card earn around $117,438 annually.

 Therefore, if your annual income falls way below this, getting that approval might be hard.